santigarcor/laratrust/docs/api/5.1/README.md

   - **Returns:** `$this`
   - **Usage:**

-    Detach multiple permissions an user.
+    Detach multiple permissions from an user.
     ```php
     $user->detachPermissions(['edit-user', 'create-user']);
     ```